 Click into a pivot table and add a chart.
 We recommend that you move the chart to its own sheet.
 This will make managing the published embed code easier.
 To do this, click on the arrow in the top right of the chart and select Move to own sheet…

 Generate the Embed Code for the Chart

 In Google Sheets, select File > Publish to the web…

-Click on the dropdown that reads Entire Document and then select a sheet that contains a pivot table chart.
-After clicking the Publish button, you’ll see code under the embed tab:
+Click on the dropdown that reads Entire Document and select a sheet containing a pivot table chart.
+After clicking the Publish button, you’ll see the code under the embed tab: